Bikeman868/OwinFramework/readme.md

 with this framework.
 It is by no means trying to be an exhastive list of what can be done, but just a few variations to give a flavour.

-`OwinFramework.csproj` compiles to the DLL that gets installed from NuGet.
+`OwinFramework.Net40.csproj` compiles to the DLL that gets installed from NuGet.
 This is the core framework itself and consists mainly of interfaces but also has an OWIN pipeline builder that resolves dependencies and provides routing.
+There is also a Net45 version of this project.

 `OwinFramework.Configuration.ConfigurationManager.csproj` is distributed as an optional extra NuGet package that provides middleware configuration via the web.config file using the `ConfigurationManager` class.
+I only built the .Net45 version so far.

-`OwinFramework.Configuration.Urchin.csproj` is distributed as an optional extra NuGet package that provides middleware configuration via the [Urchin](https://github.com/Bikeman868/urchin) rules based configuration management system.
+`OwinFramework.Configuration.Urchin.Net40.csproj` is distributed as an optional extra NuGet package that provides middleware configuration via the [Urchin](https://github.com/Bikeman868/urchin) rules based configuration management system.
+There is also a Net45 version of this project.

 `UnitTests.csproj` contains what you would expect!